diogoff/trackml-100/README.md

 ### The first step: _particles_

 The core of this step is `particles.py`.
-For a given event id (or set of event ids), this script will read and join the hits file and the truth file for that event id  (`event*-hits.csv` and `event*-truth.csv`).
+For a given event id (or set of event ids), this script reads and joins the hits file and the truth file for that event id  (`event*-hits.csv` and `event*-truth.csv`).

+Random hits are discarded (those with particle id equal to zero).

+All particle ids within an event are renumbered sequentially, starting from 1.

+A _detector id_ is built by concatenating volume id, layer id and module id for each hit.

+The hits for each (training) event are sorted by particle id, and then by the absolute value of _z_.

 ### The second step: _routes_